pamadei/atmapp/README.md

 All the tests can be run by the following command **npm run test**.

 * All helper functions are returning the output that we are expecting.
-* GetAmountToWithdraw return an object with two objects (notesAvaiables and notesToWithdraw).
-For both we also test that they return typeof Object.
+* GetAmountToWithdraw function return an typeof Object with two objects (notesAvaiables and notesToWithdraw).This helper function transform an object with notes to an amount that represent the sum of those notes.

-***

-## Webpack

-We are using webpack as a bundler and optmization tool.
-For development, you can run the dev server with the command **npm start** to generate files for production you can run **npm run build** to create a dist folder with all the main html, css and js minized.
+* GetCurrentBalance function makes a API POST request to get the Current Balance given a correct PIN number.
+* withdrawMoney function - Given an amount to withdraw and the notes Available will return an object with the number of notes to withdraw and the updated number of notes available.

 ***